UIUC-iSchool-DataViz/spring2017/syllabus.md

 # Academic Integrity

-> *Provide information regarding academic integrity.
-The following is an example.*

 Please review and reflect on the academic integrity policy of the University of Illinois,
 <http://admin.illinois.edu/policy/code/article1_part4_1-401.html> to which we subscribe.
 By turning in materials for review, you certify that all work presented is your own and